Research Team

 Ms Katie Wright

-Katie Wright is an Early Childhood Academic and Researcher in the Macquarie School of Education, and the Research Centre Administrator for the Centre for Research in Early Childhood Education (CRECE).
+Katie is a Doctor of Philosophy (PhD) candidate at the University of Sydney.
+Katie is the TEE Project Postgraduate Research Scholarship recipient, the Project Manager on the TEE Project and she supports the Centre for Research in Early Childhood Education (CRECE) at Macquarie University.
 Katie has a Master of Early Childhood Education, and a Master of Research (Inclusive Early Childhood Education).
-She has worked as an Early Childhood Lecturer at the University of Sydney and TAFE; a Research Assistant; an Early Childhood Teacher and Director in a range of service types; and as an Inclusion Consultant with the Sector Capacity Building Programme.
-She currently convenes Undergraduate and Postgraduate units related to inclusive education, disability studies, and professional practice.
-Katie is an advocate for inclusive early childhood education, ethics and social justice for families from diverse backgrounds, and for the early childhood teaching profession.
+She has worked as an Early Childhood Lecturer at Macquarie University, The University of Sydney, and TAFE; a Research Assistant; an Early Childhood Teacher and Director in a range of service types; and as an Inclusion Consultant with the Sector Capacity Building Programme.
+Katie has convened Undergraduate and Postgraduate units related to inclusive education, disability studies, diverse families, and professional practice.
+Katie is an advocate for inclusive early childhood education, ethics and social justice for families from diverse backgrounds, high quality early childhood education, and for the early childhood teaching profession.